transcriptionpro/wuc-new/_posts/2017-05-21-uasf-guide.md

 <p><h2 id="prepare">How do I prepare for BIP 148 if there is a split?</h2>
 <p>The most important thing you can do is perform your own network consensus by <a href="/bitcoin-core/">running a full-node</a> and <a href="/what-is-a-private-key/">creating and storing your own private keys</a>.
+<p>This means you will need to run a full-node for the legacy chain, likely <a href="https://bitcoin.org/en/bitcoin-core/">Bitcoin Core</a>, and a full-node for the BIP 148 chain, likely a fork of Bitcoin Core with the BIP 148 rules enforced.
 <p>This will put you in <b>firm control</b> of all decisions related to how you interact instead of having some third-party make those decisions for you.
 <p>Additionally, it is unknown how the legacy chain or the BIP 148 chain will be labeled.
 <p>This could lead to significant confusion in the marketplace so it is important for you to know exactly what you are buying or selling.